Skip to content

-Friends of Libraries Australia Inc (FOLA) was launched at a function in Queen's Hall, State Library of Victoria on 9 December 1994, by FOLA's patron, the Hon Justice Michael Kirby AC, CMG (Judge of the High Court of Australia).
+Friends of Libraries Australia Inc (FOLA) was launched at a function in Queen's Hall, State Library of Victoria on 9 December 1994, by FOLA's patron, the Hon Michael Kirby AC, CMG (former judge of the High Court of Australia).

 FOLA's purpose is:

 FOLA represents some 160 Friends of Library groups, who in turn represent some 8,000 members who are supporters of libraries in Australia.
-These members support services representing some 6 million Australians.
+These members support services representing the 12 million Australian public library users.

-FOLA produces a quarterly newsletter - News Update, a comprehensive resource book, undertakes a biennial national conference, workshops, and presents the Baker & Taylor Best of Friends Award annually.
+FOLA produces a quarterly newsletter - News Update, a comprehensive resource book, undertakes conferences, workshops, and presents three FOLA Awards annually.
 FOLA undertakes lobbying at the state and national levels of government on behalf of library users and Friends.
 FOLA maintains links to the worldwide movement of FOL groups in New Zealand, Canada, United States and the United Kingdom.

 The Executive Director and founder of FOLA is Daniel Ferguson.